ccurtis18/Professional-Website/README.md

 # 🌐 Professional Website

-This repository contains the source code for my personal professional website, hosted at [coricurtis.com](http://coricurtis.com) (coming soon).
+This repository contains the source code for my personal professional website, hosted at [coricurtis.com](http://coricurtis.com).
 The site is designed to showcase my resume, portfolio, background, and contact information in a clean and modern format.